ma1co/Sony-PMCA-RE/README.md

 The latest Sony cameras include an Android subsystem used to run apps from the proprietary Sony PlayMemories Camera App Store (PMCA).
 We reverse engineered the installation process.
 This allows you to install custom Android apps on your camera.

 ## How to use it? ###
 **Go to [sony-pmca.appspot.com](https://sony-pmca.appspot.com/) to try it out!** You can upload your own apps and install them to your camera using the official Sony browser plugin.
+Since other browser vendors are disabling NPAPI plugins, please try it using **Internet Explorer**.

 ## Is it safe? ##
 This is an experiment in a very early stage.
 All information has been found through reverse engineering.
 Even though everything worked fine for our developers, it could cause harm to your hardware.
 If you break your camera, you get to keep both pieces. **We won't take any responsibility.**